Andriisu/DatabaseLessons/Lesson4/Assigment_Lesson_4.md

 	EXEC HomePro.GetCustomersByAge_<Name> @Age = 200
 ```
 6. Add validation to procedure HomePro.GetSchedulesByDate_<YourName>
 The procedure must verify that parameter is in allowed range.
-Say between ‘2010-01-01’ and
+<br>Say between ‘2010-01-01’ and ‘2020-01-10’.
-‘2020-01-10’.
-2

 Call the SP with 3 different parameters on order the test data validation and compare the result
 ```sql
 EXEC HomePro.GetSchedulesByDate_<YourName> @DateNedeed = ‘2000-12-31’